 Electromagnetic radiation spectrum

-Depending upon the value of wavelength of frequency, the electromagnetic waves have been classified into different types of waves as radio waves, microwaves, infrared rays, visible light etc. The complete spectrum of electromagnetic waves from the low radio waves to high frequency gamma rays.
+Depending upon the value of the wavelength of frequency, the electromagnetic waves have been classified into different types of waves as radio waves, microwaves, infrared rays, visible light etc. The complete spectrum of electromagnetic waves from the low radio waves to high-frequency gamma rays.

-Electromagnetic waves from the low radio waves to a high frequency gamma rays.
+Electromagnetic waves from the low radio waves to high-frequency gamma rays.

 Principle of Generation Transmission and Reception of Electromagnetic Waves

-If one adjusts the value of the capacitor so that the nature frequency of L – C circuit is the same as that of the transmitting station to be picked up, the circuit will be resonate under the driving action of the antenna.
-Consequently, the C circuit build up a large response of the action of only at radio wave to which it is tuned.
+If one adjusts the value of the capacitor so that the natural frequency of L – C circuit is the same as that of the transmitting station to be picked up, the circuit will resonate under the driving action of the antenna.
+Consequently, the C circuit builds up a large response of the action of only at radio wave to which it is tuned.
 In their radio receiver set when you change stations you actually adjust the value of C.

 Examples of electromagnetic waves